University of Florida word mark

 Participant Support Costs

-Participant support costs are defined by Uniform Guidance 2 CFR 200.1 as direct costs for items such as stipends or subsistence allowances, travel allowances, and registration fees paid to or on behalf of participants or trainees (but not employees) in connection with conferences or training projects.
-For the purposes of this policy, employees include UF faculty, staff, postdocs, student assistants, graduate assistants and interns.
+Participant support costs are defined by Uniform Guidance 2 CFR 200.1 as direct costs that support participants (see definition for Participant in § 200.1) and their involvement in a Federal award, such as stipends, subsistence allowances, travel allowances, registration fees, temporary dependent care, and per diem paid directly to or on behalf of participants.
+Participant support costs are paid in connection with conferences or trainings.
+UF employees, including UF faculty, staff, postdocs, student assistants, graduate assistants and interns, are not considered participants.

 All of the following criteria are required in order for a participant support cost to be allowable: